CALI TECHNOLOGIES

 • Law-enforcement and public-sector forensic teams

-AI reads the same metrics the investigator sees—risk bands, detectors, counterparties, services, and time windows—and proposes candidate explanations, typologies, and next steps.
+The Cali Panel summarizes the same metrics the investigator sees—risk bands, detectors, counterparties, services, and time windows—and proposes structured risk context, typology notes, and review priorities.

 • Explains in plain language why a transaction, wallet, or cluster appears higher-risk.